portellam/auto-xorg/README.md

 ## Contents
 ### 1. Why?
-X.Org will specify a VGA device to be the primary video output.
+**X11** **(X.Org)** will specify a VGA device to be the primary video output.
 When that VGA device is *Passed-through* or restricted to Virtual Machines (VMs) only (like in a VFIO setup), the VGA device cannot be used by the Host machine (Linux).
-Unfortunately, X.Org will not search for the next valid VGA device. **This is** **where *Auto X.Org* steps in...**
+Unfortunately, X.Org will not search for the next valid VGA device.
+**This is where *Auto X.Org* steps in...**

-This script will automatically set the proper video output everytime, as it runs at Host startup.
+This script will automatically set the proper video output at Host *boot-time*.
 This flexibility is very useful for a new or changing VFIO setup.

+For Hosts with the **Wayland** display environment, this script is not necessary.
+Wayland has the ability to change video outputs at Host *run-time* (add citation here).

 ### 2. Related Projects
 To view other relevant projects, visit [Codeberg][21]